 In support of a liberty-driven Republican party, a Libertarian Party that is also being remade by a more energetic, youthful and pragmatic executive, Independent candidates and even, if they exist, Democratic candidates who share our values, Blue Republican is to establish chapters throughout the country with the goal of reaching the liberty-curious, especially in “bluer” cities, counties and states.
 We will not be scared to use the vocabulary of social democrats to explain to social democrats why the growing and increasingly intrusive State on which they have depended has, in nearly every case, produced outcomes at odds with their good intentions.
 In short, Blue Republicans are interested in finding the common ground between Liberals and (classical) liberalism from which to bring the former on a journey toward the latter.

 The chapters will be set up by successful applicants who demonstrate an understanding of both the philosophy and the flavor of the brand.
 Through their chapters, they will be able to bring to bear the weight of the Blue Republican “political franchise” in support of local candidates for anything from school board up to Governor; liberty and peace-oriented events, and other groups who share our principles.
-(Already this year, and before this effort was launched, we have been approached by a Gubernatorial candidate and even European activists for official endorsements and support.
-The California chapter is already being established) Blue Republican represents a ready-made channel for political marketing and outreach for liberty-driven candidates in Blue districts, regardless of the party with which they are affiliated.
+Blue Republican represents a ready-made channel for political marketing and outreach for liberty-driven candidates in Blue districts, regardless of the party with which they are affiliated.

-Any liberty Republican who were to run for President in 2016 could do no better than have the Blue Republicans campaign for his most important ideas in precisely those places where his party has not been taken seriously for decades.
-He would have a doubly hard task.
+Any big-L Libertarian, or liberty-oriented independent Republican or Democrat who were to run for President in 2016 could do no better than have the Blue Republicans campaign for his most important ideas in those places where they’ve not been getting traction.
+If he is a Republican, such a liberty candidate would have a doubly hard task.
 On the one hand, he must break down the Left/Right paradigm in the minds of the voters to an extent that allows them to see the real dichotomy of US politics (liberty vs. tyranny), while, on the other, he must find a way to appeal to those who remain caught in the old paradigm and lean Democrat without upsetting his Conservative base as a Republican.

-Blue Republican, with its chapters throughout Blue States, will be able to offer a powerful strategic option as it can make the liberal case for Republican liberty candidates while allowing those same candidates to distance themselves from views that would, if overtly embraced, perturb the conservative base that such candidates would need to win with the support of their party’s apparatchiks.
+Blue Republican, with its chapters throughout Blue States, will be able to offer a powerful strategic option as it can make the liberal case for Republican and other liberty candidates and while allowing those same candidates to distance themselves from views that would, if overtly embraced, perturb the conservatives that such candidates also need to win over or keep.

 If any readers would like to be part of the Blue Republican effort to become a force in American politics by building the left flanks of liberty candidates, Republican or otherwise, for offices, high and low, around the nation, they are invited to join us.
 The task is a huge one, and the stakes are even greater, and we need all the help we can get.